DakshSharma119/ASIC-Design/README.md

 ![Screenshot from 2024-08-21 01-05-02](https://github.com/user-attachments/assets/51ccf5ed-6473-4a17-ae40-a5f4a55b437f)

 ## Validity
 When generating a waveform, each clock cycle produces results, but logical errors can still occur, which may not be immediately evident by just analyzing the waveforms, even if there are no compilation errors.
 Additionally, certain "don't care" conditions that don’t impact the design should be overlooked.
 The concept of validity is introduced to tackle these challenges.
 The global clock drives all operations constantly, even when they're unnecessary, leading to wasted power.
 In physical circuits, clocks are powered by voltage or current, consuming energy with every cycle.
 In complex systems, not skipping unnecessary operations can cause significant power loss.
 To enhance power efficiency, clock gating is used to disable the clock during cycles when operations aren't needed.
-Validity plays a critical role in ensuring that only necessary operations are carried out, making clock gating effective.
+Validity plays a critical role in ensuring that only necessary operations are carried out, making clock gating effective.</br>
 **1. Total Distance Calculator**</br>
 **Code**
 ```